For free samples, call 1-866-318-6977

 CONTRAINDICATIONS

 COSENTYX is contraindicated in patients with a previous serious hypersensitivity reaction to secukinumab or to any of the excipients in COSENTYX.
-Cases of anaphylaxis have been reported during treatment with COSENTYX.
+Cases of anaphylaxis and angioedema have been reported during treatment with COSENTYX.

 WARNINGS AND PRECAUTIONS